gitops-bridge-dev/gitops-bridge/argocd/iac/terraform/examples/eks/multi-cluster-hub-spoke-hybrid/README.md

 This example deploys ArgoCD on the Hub cluster (ie. management/control-plane cluster).
-The spoke clusters are registered as remote clusters in the Hub Cluster's ArgoCD The ArgoCD on the Hub Cluster deploy addons and workloads to the spoke clusters
+The spoke clusters are registered as remote clusters in the Hub Cluster's ArgoCD The ArgoCD on the Hub Cluster deploy addons to the spoke clusters Each spoke cluster have ArgoCD only use for workloads, not the addons

 Each spoke cluster gets deployed an app of apps ArgoCD Application with the name `workloads-${env}`